What God Wants Us to Know From the Rainbow Covenant

-It is said, “Originally, God created a humanity that in His eyes was very good and close to Him, but they were destroyed by flood after rebelling against Him.
+It says, “Originally, God created a humanity that in His eyes was very good and close to Him, but they were destroyed by flood after rebelling against Him.
 Did it hurt God that such a humanity just instantly vanished like that?
 Of course it hurt!
 So what was His expression of this pain?
 How was it recorded in the Bible?
-It was recorded in the Bible as: ‘And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.’
+It was recorded in the Bible in these words: ‘And I will establish My covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.’
 This simple sentence reveals God’s thoughts.
 This destruction of the world pained Him very much.
 In man’s words, He was very sad.”

-Before I read these words, I always thought that people during Noah’s time were wicked and corrupted.
-Because of God’s anger and hatred toward man, He would be happy when He destroyed mankind.
+Before I read these words, I always thought that people during Noah’s time were wicked and corrupted, so because of God’s anger and hatred toward man, I thought He would be happy when He destroyed mankind.
 But I realized that I was totally wrong after reading this.
 The essence of God is love.
-He is utterly hurt when He saw mankind destroyed by the flood.
+He was utterly hurt when He saw mankind was destroyed by the flood.
 He was unwilling to destroy His creation, which He created with His own hands.
 Therefore, God commanded Noah to build an ark and preach about the coming of the great flood.
-God allowed human to repent during more than 100 years which Noah took to build the ark.
+God allowed humans to repent for more than 100 years, during which Noah took to build the ark.
 As long as men repented, He would let them continue to live.
 However, regardless of how God reminded and exhorted them, no one was willing to accept God’s good intention and repent.
-They didn’t believe the great flood was to happen and they even mocked Noah and his family for following God’s command to build the ark.
-The disposition of God is righteous and holy, and He does not allow any filth or corruption to remain.
+They didn’t believe the great flood was going to happen and they even mocked Noah and his family for following God’s command to build the ark.
+The disposition of God is righteous and holy, and He did not allow any filth or corruption to remain.
 Eventually, He had to destroy those who were corrupt and wicked and didn’t repent.

-When God saw that every land was covered with water, there were no more forests and no human breath, He was sorrowful.
+When God saw that whole world was covered with water, with no more forests and no human breath, He was sorrowful.
 Even with this sorrowful heart, God still cared for mankind.
-As a sign of warning humans not to do evil, God set His covenant with man using the rainbow and swore that He will never ever destroy human with a flood.
+As a sign to warn humans not to do evil, God set His covenant with man using the rainbow and swore that He would never ever destroy humankind with a flood again.
 As it is written in a book: “On the surface, God did an easy thing to farewell the previous humanity, settling the past and drawing a perfect conclusion to His destruction of the world by flood.
 However, God had buried the pain from this moment deep inside His heart.
 At a time when God did not have anyone to confide in, He made a covenant with mankind, telling them that He would not destroy the world by flood again.
 When the rainbow appears it is to remind people that such a thing had once happened, to warn them not to do evil things.
 Even in such a painful state, God did not forget about mankind and still showed so much concern for them.
 Is this not God’s love and unselfishness?” (“God’s Work, God’s Disposition, and God Himself I”).

 Yes, it is the unconditional love of God.
-He kept all the hurts that were brought by the destroying of humans, cared for this mankind and guided the lives of Noah and his family on earth.
+He kept all the pain deep in His heart that was brought by the destroying of humans, cared for this mankind and guided the lives of Noah and his family on earth.
 God gives His ultimate care to humans and His love for humans is real and genuine.
-Therefore, since the covenant was established and after Noah’s time until now, never again did the same great flood happen.
+Therefore, since the covenant was established, from Noah’s time until now, never has the same great flood happened again.
 God is trustworthy and will never break His promises.
 This is the proof of His authority.
-As the word of God said, “He is as good as His word, and His word shall be accomplished, and that which is accomplished lasts forever.”
-Since then, the rainbow has appeared after rains and it reminds us that God will never destroy mankind through a flood, from which I felt the love of God and how He takes care and cherishes human beings.
+As the word of God says, “He is as good as His word, and His word shall be accomplished, and that which is accomplished lasts forever.”
+Since then, the rainbow has appeared after rain and it reminds us that God will never again destroy mankind with a flood, from which I feel the love of God and how He takes care of and cherishes human beings.

-The sound of car honk awakened me.
+The sound of a car horn awakened me.
 There were more and more cars and people on the street.
-Once again, I lost in thought: People of these days are even more corrupted than those during Noah’s time.
+Once again, I was lost in thought: People these days are even more corrupt than those during Noah’s time.
 Thesaid, “But as the days of Noe were, so shall also the coming of be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be” (Mat 24:37-39).
 It is a prophecy of the of in the last days.
-Looking around at those who enjoy worldly life, are sexually immoral, and worship evil, their every word and deed are against what is right, and they are not interested in positive things.
-Everyone is greedy and selfish and competing with each other with maliciousness, treachery.
+Looking around at those who enjoy worldly life, are sexually immoral and worship evil, their every word and deed are against what is right, and they are not interested in positive things.
+Everyone is greedy and selfish and competes with each other with maliciousness, treachery.
 Even parents and siblings are against each other for their own benefit.
-In addition, people’s hearts are filled with God-denying and God-resisting heresies and they don’t believe His second coming.
+In addition, people’s hearts are filled with God-denying and God-resisting heresies and they don’t believe He has returned.
 How will God treat this kind of people?

-Even though we are evil and corrupted, God still continues to carry out His work of saving mankind with all truths that we need toin the last days.
+Even though we are evil and corrupt, God still continues to carry out His work of saving mankind with all the truths that we need in order toin the last days.
 Then how do we respond to those who share the kingdom gospel with us?
 Will we be the same as those during Noah’s time, stubborn and unrepentant?
 Our Lord Jesus said: “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Mat 5:3).
 “What I tell you in darkness, that speak you in light: and what you hear in the ear, that preach you on the housetops” (John 10:27).
-When we hear the kingdom gospel being preached, we should be humble and come with an open mind, hearing the voice of God attentively and letting the word of God guide us, letting His word be the foundation of our existence, never pursuing the evil trends of this world.
-We should refrain all negative things and live in the light of God forever.
-This will be our right choice.
+When we hear the kingdom gospel being preached, we should be humble and seek with an open mind, hearing the voice of God attentively and letting the word of God guide us, letting His word be the foundation of our existence, never pursuing the evil trends of this world.
+We should refrain from all negative things and live in the light of God forever.
+This is the right choice for us to make.